 This is a gluten free and vegan friendly option.

-Dashi is a type of stock commonly used in Japan that is made from kelp, mushrooms and fish.
+Dashi is a type of stock commonly used in Japan that is typically made from dried kelp (kombu) and dried bonito or skipjack flakes (katsuobushi).
 It has a savory and salty flavor that make it a suitable substitute for beef broth.

 You can substitute one cup of dashi for one cup of stock.

 Dashi is naturally gluten-free but, as always, read the labels to confirm that no additive contains gluten.
 Since Dashi uses fish flakes in many of it’s recipes, it is not typically a vegetarian or vegan option.
 However, it can be made vegetarian and vegan.

 Check out the following article for more information on dashi and a quick and easy recipe and video: How to Make Authentic Japanese Dashi

 While not always at the top of people’s minds, beer make a great substitute for beef broth.
 Dark, full bodied beer works best but lighter beers will also work in a pinch.

 While I love drinking beer, this is probably my least favorite substitute because I don’t think it matches the flavor of beef broth as well.
 However, this does work in a pinch.

 I would reduce the beer by half before substituting.
 This will give you a more pronounced flavor and will cook down the alcohol.
 You can then substitute the reduced beer with beef broth using a 1:1 ratio.

 While beer typically contains gluten, gluten-free beer would work just as well and be a good gluten-friendly alternative.
 This is also a good vegetarian and vegan option.